 This talk resonated very deeply in part because so much of the media I consume.
 Of the Marvel and DC heroes, Batman and Ironman, two billionaires who are brilliant, resourceful, and psychologically broken are my idols.
 I love Sherlock Holmes and Frank Underwood for their insights into the frailty of human goodness.
 Maybe I should… Continue reading TED Talk: Byron to Batman

-Found the writing pretty dry.
+Wolf Hall by Hilary Mantel My rating: 3 of 5 stars Found the writing pretty dry.
 Plenty of characters who go by their name, nickname, or title.
 So it was easy to lose track of what is happening when reading in little spurts, which probably set me back about 25% my normal pace just from… Continue reading Review: Wolf Hall

 A spoken word piece at TEDxUGA which I enjoyed.

 Doing a training thing for work next week.
 The training coordinator sent an email to 25 of us about how to access the learning portal.
 The username is email and password is a single word with an exclamation point.
 My first instinct was get in ASAP and change the password since so many other people… Continue reading Scary Password Policy

 My first in person TEDxUGA was last year.
 I returned again this year.
 It opened with this spoken word poem to set this year’s theme: Illuminate.

 In Gmail, the Google Hangouts icon showed I had a new message.
 If there is an indicator of something new, then I must clear it.
 Not an obsession or a compulsion, but it makes me uncomfortable to have unread things laying around.
 The conversation list only showed old items.
 There were a couple near the… Continue reading Hangouts New Message Annoyance